-E. OTHER TEACHING ACTIVITIES (6-1.04, 8-6.06 AND TABLE C OF APPENDIX VI-1)
+E. OTHER TEACHING ACTIVITIES (6-1.04, 8-10.00 AND TABLE C OF APPENDIX VI-1)

-As of July 1st, 2021, a teacher who carries out teaching activities in addition to those provided for in their teaching load shall be paid the fixed hourly rate, which is \$50.19 (new rate as of April 1st, 2022).
+As of July 1st, 2021, a teacher who carries out teaching activities in addition to those provided for in their teaching load shall be paid the hourly rate provided for in table C of Appendix VI-I. Since 2024-2025, the rate includes pay for vacation time and statutory holidays.